 - August 2022: WSTC began work on the study.

 - November 17 – December 15, 2022: WSTC conducted travel survey to gather travel information from motorists who use the bridge to inform the study.

-- December 2022 – January 2023: WSTC approves up to eight preliminary tolling scenarios for further analysis.
+- January 2023: WSTC approved up to eight preliminary tolling scenarios for further analysis.

-- March 2023: WSTC approves two refined tolling scenarios for further analysis.
+- April 2023: WSTC approved two refined tolling scenarios for further analysis.

-- May 2023: Draft study findings and recommendations presented to the WSTC.
+- May 2023: Study findings and recommendations presented to the WSTC and approved.